 I am located near Wheeler High School, about 5-10 minutes or so from most of the major roads that are near me—including I-75, Powers Ferry Road, Roswell Road, Johnson Ferry Road, and Lower Roswell Road—but thanks to the magic of the internet I can also give lessons to almost anywhere via a number of programs, including (almost certainly) your favorite program or app.

-In-person lessons will be available beginning 26 April, and they will be limited to those who are willing and able to provide verification to me that they have been fully vaccinated for COVID-19; please contact me for details on the verification process.
-As part of that process, students that elect to go with in-person lessons will need to affirm that they will not attend an in-person lesson after having been exposed to any contagion, but will instead switch it to an online lesson or just consider it a "missed" lesson (and apply an allowed "missed" lesson, if applicable).
+In-person lessons will be limited to those who are willing and able to provide verification to me that they have been fully vaccinated for COVID-19; please contact me for details on getting verified.
+As part of that process, students that elect to go with in-person lessons will need to affirm that they will not attend an in-person lesson after having been exposed to any contagion, but will instead switch it to an online lesson—or just consider it a "missed" lesson (and apply an allowed "missed" lesson, if applicable).
 For those that are not yet fully vaccinated, I will continue to offer virtual (online) lessons as a very effective option (and a less expensive one, too).

 Please be aware that if the circumstances warrant it, I reserve the right to discontinue offering the in-person option without notice (although I will certainly give as much notice as I am able to provide)—in which case we'll either put the package on hold, or convert into online lessons any remaining in-person lessons in any current/active students' packages and then refund the overage as described in question #14 (below).